segmentio/segment-docs/src/legal/subprocessors.md

 > Current as of: April 1, 2018

-Welcome to Segment’s Subprocessor repository page where we maintain a current list of Subprocessors authorized to process customer data for Segment’s services.
+Welcome to Segment's Subprocessor repository page where we maintain a current list of Subprocessors authorized to process customer data for Segment's services.
 Segment imposes data protection terms with each Subprocessor regarding their security controls and applicable regulations for the protection of personal data.

 | Entity Name   | Entity Type   | Entity Location  |
 | ------------- |:-------------:| ----------------:|